RexOps/Rex/README.md

 With (R)?ex you can manage all your boxes from a central point through the complete process of configuration management and software deployment.

+This is the development branch for the next major release Rex **2.0**.
+If you want to contribute to the next release feel free to open pull requests against this branch.

+If you want to fix a bug in Rex 1.x please use *development-1.x* branch for your pull requests.

 ## Getting started

 We have a [Getting started guide](http://www.rexify.org/docs/guides/start_using__r__ex.html) on the website that should help you with the first steps.